 Date #16 – The Puerto Rican

 My first Puerto Rican girl.
 She made me blush when she kissed me on the cheek.
 Very affectionate.
-However, I wasn’t attracted to her and she was a lot heavier than her pictures indicated.
-Sorry, not my thing at all.
+However, I just wasn’t attracted to her in person.
 We still had a fun time nonetheless.
 We met at Starbucks and sat and talked for two hours.
 Two hours!
 I didn’t think we were that long, so obviously we had an even better time than I realized.
 She thought I was very funny and I made her laugh a lot.
 But sadly I wasn’t interested.
 So I finally called it a night.
 I’ve decided that from now on I’m going to take control of the date and be the one to end it.
 I walked her to her car, gave her a hug and kiss on the cheek, told her it was very nice to meet her and wished her a safe trip home.
 And that was that.
 No talk of a second date.
 No problem.

 Date #17 – Bella Dancer

 Another damn coffee date.
 I know I’ve said this before, but I’m definitely done with coffee dates now.
 Food or activities from now on.
 But we met at another Starbucks.
 It was close to where she lived and easy to get to, and it was also in the mall, so after we got our beverages we walked around and checked out some of those gadget-and-gizmo stores and whatnot.

 After an hour we ended up back at the Starbucks where we had started from.
 I was about to wrap things up, but dammit would you believe she beat me to it?
 However, she said she wanted to see me again and said we should definitely go on a second date!
 Forward… I like it!
 How about dinner on Friday, I asked?
 Game on.
 I promised to get back to her the next day with the details.
 Then I was out – but not before hugging her and planting a big fat kiss on her cheek.
 Wow.
 Real daring.